 An agency provides supervision of all caregivers by a qualified individual.
 With a registry or a person hired independently, there is no oversight of care, opening up a client to potential financial, mental or physical abuse.

 The laborious search for a qualified caregiver can be skipped.
 It is difficult to find a caregiver that is not only well qualified, but is a good personal match for the client as well.
 An agency not only checks references, performs thorough background and driving record checks, but also takes care to find the perfect caregiver match for each client, taking into account personality and common interests.

 If a home caregiver is hired through a registry or simply hired independently, the client is responsible for the caregiver’s mandated payroll taxes and reporting (which oftentimes is not disclosed).
 Alternatively, because all caregivers from an agency are employees of the agency, all payroll taxes are paid for by the agency, along with all other necessary reporting.

-For further information on the differences between a professional home care agency, such as Hired Hands Homecare, and a registry or independent hire, please call (866) 940-4343.
+For further information on the differences between a professional Santa Rosa CA in home care agency, such as Hired Hands Homecare, and a registry or independent hire, please call (866) 940-4343.

 Click here to download a printable PDF version of this page.